 If you studied highly successful people or worked with them, as I did, you noticed common traits.
 They exist.
 Some of them were naturally inclined to have them with a big thumbs up for their proper education at home.
-But many did consistent effort to acquire them.
+But many did consistent efforts to acquire them.

 Nevertheless, the traits are there.
 And please allow me to define success because it’s not solely linked to having a lot of money or fame.
 There are plenty of people out there who are not particularly rich, but who are successful through their accomplishments, interests, and dreams that they followed.
 Things they’ve done for others and legacies left behind.
 They all grew a successful mindset with perseverance, life experience, and acquired wisdom.

 But let’s see some famous definitions of success because there are some good ones.
 Here are my picks:

 Stephen Covey: “If you carefully consider what you want to be said of you in the funeral experience,” he told the New York Times, “you will find your definition of success.”

 Richard Branson: “My definition of success?” he asked himself on Virgin’s blog.
 “The more you’re actively and practically engaged, the more successful you will feel.”